yskt0810/bha2022/project/fab-hack-microscope.md

 All source codes and design files are available here:
 [https://github.com/yskt0810/BHA2022FP-FabHack-Microscope](https://github.com/yskt0810/BHA2022FP-FabHack-Microscope)

+Here is the presentation video of this final project.

 ## Motivations

 I was enjoy the BioHack Academy 2022 both online lectures and workshops at Bioclub Tokyo.
 I learnd so much about knowledges, skills and literacies of Biohack in local labs and in my home.